 Ask for Clarification

 Is your wedding invitation’s dress code super cryptic?
+Aren’t you sure about what to wear in a wedding?
 It doesn’t hurt to ask and get some help from the couple before their big day, or you can always compare dress ideas with friends headed to the same event.
 There are so many occasions to go dress shopping with friends to make sure you’re on the right page.

 Women don’t have all the fun when it comes to styling their wedding attire as a guest.
 Men also have many options depending on the wedding dress code.
 From tails to black tie to sports jackets to leather oxford shoes, there are plenty of ways for men to dress up their look for a special occasion.